marsbroshok/mlops-labs/lab-14-tfx-caip-e2e/README.md

 ### Exercise  4 - Authoring the CI/CD workflow that builds and deploy the KFP training pipeline

-In this exercise you walk-through authoring a **Cloud Build** CI/CD workflow that automates the process of compiling and deploying the KTFX pipeline.
+In this exercise you review and trigger a **Cloud Build** CI/CD workflow that automates the process of compiling and deploying the KTFX pipeline.
 The **Cloud Build** configuration uses both standard and custom [Cloud Build builders](https://cloud.google.com/cloud-build/docs/cloud-builders).
 The custom builder, which you build in the first part of the exercise, encapsulates **TFX CLI**.

 As of version 1.36 of **KFP** there is no support for pipeline versions.
 It will be added in future versions, with the intial functionality starting in version 1.37.
 In the lab, you append the **Cloud Build** `$TAG_NAME` default substitution to the name of the pipeline to designate a pipeline version.
 When the pipeline versioning features is exposed through **KFP SDK** this exercise will be updated to use the feature.